fantpmas/hylia/src/posts/another-dark-pattern-from-linkedin.md

 tags:
   - tech
 ---
-Here's another dark pattern from the Android LinkedIn app.
+Here's another dark pattern from the Android LinkedIn app.​

 You now have two options but the second, less favourable option for LinkedIn, is not shown as a true and equivalent button.